msinnema33/Game_of_Life/game-of-life/README.md

 [ ] Deploy to github pages/Heroku
 [ ] Update readme with deployed link
 [ ] work on a random start initial fill
+[ ] work on a drop down for grid size
-[ ] work on getting the game to "wrap around" instead on ending at the sides/top/bottom [ ] check viewport meta in index.html
+[ ] work on getting the game to "wrap around" instead on ending at the sides/top/bottom [x] check viewport meta in index.html